Rankley

 It’s the practice of making your business clearly understood, consistently represented, and confidently recommended by AI systems.

 AI doesn’t think in pages or keywords.
-It thinks in entities.
+It thinks in entities — a concept Google has openly discussed for years

 An entity is a real-world business defined by: